KruMF/ConsoleUtils/ReadMe.md

 ## Abstract

-Common methods for printing stuff in console.
+Common methods and classes for printing stuff in console:
 * ConsoleUtils
+* ConsoleBuffer
 * NumberFormatter